-In section B of Figure 54, the opposite situation is shown.
-The demand curve shifts upward, but the supply curve happens to be fully elastic (contant costs).
+In the right-hand section of Figure A.2, the opposite situation is shown.
+The demand curve shifts upward, but the supply curve happens to be fully elastic (constant costs).
 The result of the upward shift in the demand curve is a shift of the intersection point to the right; that is, more goods are taken at the same price as before.